 Let’s go in the detail:

-Modular – You want your IoT platform to contain only the necessary capability and all the necessary capability.
+Modular – You want your Industry 4.0 solution to contain only the necessary capability and all the necessary capability.
 For example, as explained in this blog-post, you may need just 1 (or few) cloud connected devices in the factory who not only perform with the connected machine, but also serve as a gateway for nearby devices/machines.
 Besides, you may need an add-on DAQ device on certain IoT devices say, for reading temperatures.

 Secure: This is tricky.
 Your IoT device might be secure using industry grade standard security but, it should also work within the permissions and settings set by your IT department.
 Hence your vendor needs to have the expertise to ensure work is conducted seamlessly, without causing you headache.
 Most off-the-shelf devices aren’t designed with this in mind which is why many IoT projects have failed to integrate completely in the enterprise.